tulz-app/frontroute/README.md

 // this is a Directive0 as the constant string path matcher doesn't return a value path("user" / segment)
 // matches if the unparsed part of the URI path is a /user segment followed by a single segment
-// this is a Directive1[String] as the segment string path matcher returns the segment value
+// this is a Directive1[String] because the 'segment' path matcher is a PathMatcher[String]
 ```

 ### pathPrefix

-Works almost the same as `path` but doesn't require the URI path to be fully matched by the
+Works almost the same as `path` but doesn't require the URI path to be fully matched by
-path matcher.
+the underlying path matcher.

 ### extractUnmatchedPath